Photoexcitations in the Hubbard model -- generalized Loschmidt amplitude analysis of impact ionization in small clusters: Connection of the Loschmidt amplitude to other physical quantities

 For a large pulse width $\sigma$ one ends up with a perturbation $\propto \cos(\omega_p t) $ and one can directly apply the textbook version of Fermi's golden rule according to which the probability amplitude of the transition from an initial state $\ket{i}$ to a final state $\ket{f}$ is given by

-where $\mathcal{N}(\omega)=\frac{1}{\mathrm{dim} \mathcal H } \sum_n \delta(\omega - E_n)$ is the \textit{ density of states} of the system and $E_n$ are the many-body eigenenergies \footnote{The usual way to calculate the density of states would require a full diagonalization of the Hamiltonian and is thus only feasible for rather small system sizes.
-For the $8\!\times\!1$ system $\mathrm{dim} \mathcal{H} = ^2 = 4900$ this was possible and is shown in \cref{fig:Loschmidt_8x1}.
-For the various $N_s=12$ systems where $\mathrm{dim} \mathcal{H} = ^2 = 853776$ the calculation of the density of states was unfeasible due to memory constraints.}.
-Please note that this version of FGR requires a long time $t\gg 1/\omega_p$, but at the same time a weak perturbation which for our $A$-field strength translates in a not too long time.
+where $\mathcal{N}(\omega)=\frac{1}{\mathrm{dim} H } \sum_n \delta(\omega - E_n)$ is the \textit{ density of states} of the system and $E_n$ are the many-body eigenenergies \footnote{The usual way to calculate the density of states would require a full diagonalization of the Hamiltonian and is thus only feasible for rather small system sizes.
+For the $8\!\times\!1$ system $\mathrm{dim} {H} = \begin{psmallmatrix} 8 \\ 4 \end{psmallmatrix}^2 = 4900$ this was possible and is shown in \cref{fig:Loschmidt_8x1}.
+For the various $N_s=12$ systems where $\mathrm{dim} {H} = \begin{psmallmatrix} 12 \\ 6 \end{psmallmatrix}^2 = 853776$ the calculation of the density of states was unfeasible due to memory constraints.}.
+Please note that this version of FGR requires a long time $t\gg 1/\omega_p$, but at the same time, a weak perturbation which for our $A$-field strength translates in a not too long time.

-A simple way of visualizing which final states are allowed within the first order perturbation theory (FGR) is by means of the Fourier transform of the Loschmidt amplitude with respect to the wave function $\hat j \ket{\psi_0}$:
+A simple way of visualizing which final states are allowed within the first-order perturbation theory (FGR) is by means of the Fourier transform of the Loschmidt amplitude with respect to $\hat j \ket{\psi_0}$:

-We will further refer to this function as the Loschmidt amplitude for optical absorption for reasons that will become clear later in \cref{sec:connection_GF_and_L}.
-The Fourier transform reads then
+We will refer to this function as the Loschmidt amplitude for optical absorption for reasons that will become clear in \cref{sec:connection_GF_and_L}.
+The Fourier transform reads

 and is just given by a sum over the possible final states of Eq.~\eqref{eqn::FGR}.